openmm/openmm/docs-source/usersguide/application.rst

 :class:`Topology` object and atom positions as the input to a :class:`Simulation`.
 If you plan to simulate it many times, though, it is usually better to save the result to a new PDB file, then use that as the input for the simulations.
-This avoids the cost of repeating the modeling operations at the start of every simulation, and also ensures that all your simulations are really starting from exactly the same structure.
+This avoids the cost of repeating the modelling operations at the start of every simulation, and also ensures that all your simulations are really starting from exactly the same structure.